Efesngl/codeigniter4-ecommerce/README.md

 # Codeigniter ecommerce project

-An ecomemrce project written with codeigniter 4.
+An ecomerce project written with codeigniter 4.

 ## Dependencies